Your area Not set — showing everywhere

 Split votes

-Motion to adopt inter-district school choice for Malden High School limited to 20 students
+Motion to adopt inter-district school choice specifically for Malden High School with a limit of 20 students

 8-1